Mattobad/House-Price-Prediction-Regression/README.md

 If you want reproduce the project, you can use requirements text file to setup a conda environment.

+App is live in link [here.][applink]

+Note: Project is live through free tier from Pythonanywhere.
+Only the end-point of API is deployed in the PythonAnywhere server.

 ## Code and Resources Used
 **Python Version:** 3.7